hanami/guides/content/v2.2/introduction/building-a-web-app.md

 <h1>Welcome to Bookshelf</h1>
 ```

-At this point we need to compile our frontend assets just once, so they're available to the layout in `app/views/layouts/app.html.erb`:
+At this point we need to compile our frontend assets (a favicon, some very simple CSS, and placeholder JS) just once, so they're available to the layout in `app/views/layouts/app.html.erb`:

 ```shell
 $ bundle exec hanami assets compile